php-openapi-tools/generator-schema/README.md

-# generator-schema
+# utils
-Schema file generator
+Utils for OpenAPI Tools